-When you register in a virtual workshop, you will be emailed a link, usually on zoom platform, that allows you to enter the session with your computer.
-You will need a computer, ipad or smart phone with video and audio to participate.
+When you register in a virtual workshop, you will be emailed a link, usually on the Zoom platform, that allows you to enter the session with your computer.
+You will need a computer, iPad, or smartphone with video and audio to participate.

 A link will appear on the workshop description page when registration opens.
 Instructions for payment will be emailed shortly after.
-Registration does not guarantee a spot, confimation will follow within one week.
+Registration does not guarantee a spot.
+Confirmation will follow within one week.

 Registration will open approximately 60 days before the first class starts.

 While workshops are offered to members in good standing, a fee will be charged for each workshop.
 This fee will vary for each workshop, which includes all handouts and some materials.
 Alternatives may be provided.
 We are unable to waive this fee for any reason.

 We are unable to refund fees.
 If you are unable to attend, please contact email@example.com